LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 Idk even know what I should be doing rn

-I need to implement account abstraction
+I need to implement account abstraction for users to get automatically signed up upon account creation OR do your own account

 ## Getting Started